owldance/hootNAS/live-boot/btrfs-raid-support.md

 The raid configuration is done by `/webapi/blockdevices/initialSetup.mjs`

-The only modification done to `live-boot` is to add the command `mknod /dev/btrfs-control c 10 234` to `/etc/live/boot/0001-init-vars.sh` which will create a missing udev node that enables the kernel to recognize a btrfs raid.
+The only `live-boot` modification required is to add the command `mknod /dev/btrfs-control c 10 234` to `/etc/live/boot/0001-init-vars.sh` which will create a missing udev node that enables `udev` to recognize a btrfs raid.

 The following is a description of the debugging process that led to this